-Discount: September 15, 2014
+Discount: September 1, 2015

-Face: September 16, 2014 to November 15, 2014
+Face: September 2, 2015 to November 1, 2015

-Penalty: November 16, 2014 to December 31, 2014
+Penalty: November 2, 2015 to December 31, 2015

 Installment Payment Plan Due Dates:

-Initial Payment: On or before August 15, 2014
+Initial Payment: On or before August 1, 2015

-Second Payment: On or before October 15, 2014
+Second Payment: On or before October 1, 2015

-Third Payment: On or before December 15, 2014
+Third Payment: On or before December 1, 2015

-State College Area School District Property Owners – Important Update 2014
+State College Area School District Property Owners – Important Update 2015

 Who is affected by the homestead/farmstead exclusion?
 All property owners residing in the State College Area School District.
 This applies to school district property taxes only.
 Please check with your municipality to see if there is an exemption for municipal taxes.

 What is a homestead/farmstead exclusion?
-Act 1of 2006, also known as the Taxpayer Relief Act, provides district residents with an opportunity for real estate tax relief through a homestead/farmstead exclusion.
+Act 1 of 2006, also known as the Taxpayer Relief Act, provides district residents with an opportunity for real estate tax relief through a homestead/farmstead exclusion.
 Funded by gambling revenues provided by the state, the district will exclude from real estate taxation a uniform dollar amount of the assessed value of homestead and farmstead properties that have been approved.

 What is an approved homestead/farmstead property?
 Taxpayers must apply for approval by completing and submitting an application to the Centre County Board of Assessment.
 An approved homestead/farmstead property, therefore, is a taxpayer’s primary residence that has been granted homestead/farmstead status by the Centre County Board of Assessment based on the application submitted.
 Please note that an individual cannot have more than one primary

 If I have a homestead and/or farmstead but have not applied for an exclusion, how do I apply?
 Applications are available at the Centre County Assessment Office during normal working hours.
 Anyone interested in completing an application can contact the office and request an application or visit Centre County’s website to print an application.
 The assessment office is located at:

-Centre County Tax Assessment Office Willowbank Building
+Centre County Tax Assessment Office, Willowbank Building

 420 Holmes Street, Room 301, Bellefonte, PA 16823

 Telephone: (814) 355-6721 Website: www.centrecountypa.gov

-If I apply now, will my 2014 tax bill be adjusted to reflect the homestead/farmstead exclusion and reduction in taxes?
-The deadline for filing a completed application that would have reduced your 2014 school district property tax bill was March 1, 2014.
+If I apply now, will my 2015 tax bill be adjusted to reflect the homestead/farmstead exclusion and reduction in taxes?
+The deadline for filing a completed application that would have reduced your 2015 school district property tax bill was March 1, 2015.
 A taxpayer may contact the Centre County Tax Assessment Office at any time to obtain an application.
-For applications submitted after the deadline, the reduction will be effective for the following tax year, in this case 2015.
+For applications submitted after the deadline, the reduction will be effective for the following tax year, in this case 2016.
 As required by Act 1 of 2006, the district sends the required notices to eligible property owners by December 31st each year.

 Do I have any responsibilities under the homestead and/or farmstead exclusion?
 Once you have received official notification that your application has been approved, you must notify the Assessment Office if the use of your property changes to an unqualified property.
 For example, if you rent your home, rent a portion of your home, or elect to use an area of the dwelling for commercial purposes, your approved exclusion may be lost or pro-rated for partial use of the